 The first group (organic soils) was selected for defining the respective stratum as shown in Figure 6-4.
 Organic soils only occur on the ground of the Rhine valley.
-In the regions where organic soils occur, only agricultural areas can be found; there is no forest on organic soils.
+In the regions where organic soils occur, mainly agricultural areas (CC21, CC31) and wetlands (CC42) can be found.